-j.
-Developed By.
-Enter the name of the FAA procedure specialist and organizational routing code.

-k.
-Approved By.
-Enter the name of the Aeronautical Navigation Products manager, or the delegated representative.
-This individual must sign in the "approved by" space and enter the date signed.

-l.
-Changes.
-List changes from the Form 8260-15D, which immediately preceded the current version.
+- j.
+Developed by.
+Enter the name of the FAA procedure specialist and organizational routing code. - k.
+Approved by.
+Enter the name of the AIS Manager, or the delegated representative.
+This individual must sign in the "approved by" space and enter the date signed. - l.
+Changes/Reasons.
+List changes or reasons from the Form 8260-15D, which immediately preceded the current version.
 Leave blank for an original.